Forreca05/fsi-logbooks-resolution/Semana #4/LOGBOOK4.md

 * When the program calls execve("/bin/sh", ...), the new process inherits descriptors that do not have the FD_CLOEXEC flag.
 Thus the invoked shell can use the inherited FD to perform writes to the file, even though the shell runs with a non-privileged UID.
 * In short: *an opened FD that persists across the UID drop and across exec is the bypass*.

-### 4.4 Notes on kernel capabilities

-* In other scenarios, the process could also hold kernel capabilities (e.g., CAP_DAC_OVERRIDE) that allow bypassing permission checks.
-If these capabilities are not cleared after the UID downgrade (using libcap or prctl appropriately), the process continues to perform privileged operations despite not being UID 0.
-* Therefore, vulnerability sources include both preserved FDs and residual capabilities.

 ## 5. Mitigation measures (countermeasures)